ryppl/boost-history/statistics/cross_validation/libs/statistics/detail/cross_validation/doc/readme.txt

 and output data.

-The function train_predict automates the task of producing estimates for each element of the test sample of a client supplied estimator.
+The function train_predict automates the task of producing estimates for each element of the current test sample.

 [ Compiler ]

-Mac OS Leopard 10.5         gcc version 4.0.1
+Mac OS Leopard 10.6         gcc version 4.0.1
                             Intel C++ compiler 11.1

 [ Dependencies ]

-/usr/local/boost_1_39_0/
+/usr/local/boost_1_40_0/
 /sandbox/statistics/vector_space/
 /sandbox/statistics/mpl/

 [ History ]

-October 6 2009  Added a convenient data-type representing (x,y) and a generator September 2009  - Two packages below merged into cross_validation with a better
+October 6 2009  Added an optional, but convenient data-type for (x,y) September 2009  - Two packages below merged into cross_validation with a better
                 interface.
 August 2009     - Creation of goodness_of_fit